List of The Mandalorian characters: Morgan Elsbeth

 Morgan Elsbeth is a Nightsister and the Imperial Magistrate of Calodan on the planet Corvus.

 In her early life, her people were massacred by General Grievous during the Clone Wars.
 During the rise of the Galactic Empire, Morgan helped to build the Imperial Fleet and has worked for Grand Admiral Thrawn, and she pillaged different worlds.
-Among her works during her service to the Empire included drafting the designs of the TIE Defender, which was rejected for years due to its high cost of manufacture, but Thrawn took interest in the project and produced the starfighter on Lothal.
+Among her works during her service to the Empire included drafting the designs of the TIE Defender, which was rejected for years due to their high cost of manufacture, but Thrawn took interest in the project and produced the starfighter on Lothal.

 She ruled Calodan with an iron fist and strung up her prisoners in electrical cages.
 Ahsoka Tano did different attacks on Calodan in order to get Morgan to divulge the location of Thrawn.
 When the Mandalorian arrived on Corvus, Morgan contracted him to find Ahsoka, for which she would give him a pure beskar staff as reward.
 The Mandalorian and Ahsoka worked together to liberate Calodan from Morgan's rule.
 Following Morgan's overthrow, a man named Wing became the governor of Calodan.

 Morgan Elsbeth is portrayed by Diana Lee Inosanto.